IndaPlus24/Rustoholics-Instructions/task-06-sockets/README.md

 # DD1337 Week 6

-Modified: Dmitry Chirin (Inspired by ++22 assignment by Anton Lilja and Morris )
+Modified: Dmitry Chirin (Inspired by ++22 assignment by Anton Lilja and Morris Hansing)

 ## The Internet is for...
 Fun!